CSC207-UofT/plannr/phase2/design_document.md

 ### Clean Architecture Discussion
 ![alt text](https://github.com/CSC207-UofT/course-project-generic-name-1/blob/design_doc/phase2/images/uml_diagram.png "UML Diagram")
-Our program is consistent with Clean Architecture because as we can see with the general UML diagram given above, we made sure that the Entities were unaware of the Use Cases, the Use Cases are unaware of the Controllers/Presenters/Gateways and the Controllers/Presenters are unaware of the Activities.
+Our program is consistent with Clean Architecture because, as we can see with the general UML diagram given above, we made sure that the Entities were unaware of the Use Cases, the Use Cases are unaware of the Controllers/Presenters/Gateways, and the Controllers/Presenters are unaware of the Activities.
 If we wanted to violate Clean Architecture, such as a Use Case class like EventManager saving an entity to a database, we used interfaces instead of directly calling the class implementation.
-For example, EventManager creates an event and wants to save it to the database, it would be a violation of clean architecture for EventManager to directly call EventGateway so instead, we made an interface called EventGatewayInterface which is what the EventManager uses to save to the database and pass a EventGateway object to it through the controller.
-That way EventManager remains unaware of the outer layer such as the Controller and the Gateway.
-The flow goes from the activities to the controller to the use case, through the boundary interfaces, to the entities back to the use cases, then presenter, then the activity and finally the UI.
+For example, EventManager creates an event and wants to save it to the database, it would be a violation of clean architecture for EventManager to directly call EventGateway, so instead, we made an interface called EventGatewayInterface, which is what the EventManager uses to save to the database and pass a
+EventGateway object to it through the controller.
+That way EventManager remains unaware of the outer layer, such as the Controller and the Gateway.
+The flow goes from the activities to the controller to the use case, through the boundary interfaces, to the entities back to the use cases, then presenter, the activity and finally the UI.

 ### Scenario Walk-Through that shows Clean Architecture